 Step 3: Deep Clean The Curtains

 Make a vinegar and water solution.
 Fill a large bucket or your bathtub with a solution of one part white vinegar to four parts water.
 Submerge your curtains and let them soak for at least an hour.
-Vinegar is a fantastic natural mould killer and deodoriser, so this step will not only kill mould but also freshen up your curtains.
+Vinegar is a natural mould killer and deodoriser—useful especially if you want methods similar to removing mould without washing for delicate fabrics.

 Step 4: Wash The Curtains